francetd/starbuckslocationgenerator/README.md

 Directions should guide you into any sort of help needed.
 There are a couple of bugs (example: some user errors in inputting a wrong number, word, or letter is not accounted for) when plugging into the system that I unfortunately did not have time to change.
 Nonetheless, I plan on fixing these issues with a new version later.

-* If the code is not fully functional please let me know ASAP
+* If the code is not fully functional, please let me know ASAP

 ## Version History